 What can you do?

 First, assume that all surfaces in doctors’ offices and hospitals have germs.
 Periodically use wipes with bleach to clean surfaces that the patient and/or visitors will touch.
 And, wash your hands often, throughout the day, especially after touching objects in the room.
-Additionally, since research shows that single-patient rooms are associated with a significant reduction in infections and in the quantity of germs present, try to get a private room.
+Additionally, since research shows that single-patient rooms are associated with a significant reduction in infection and in the quantity of germs present, try to get a private room.

 7. Contaminated medical instruments.